 The original creator and the director make it clear that this new anime is indeed a remake, but it also functions as a sequel in a way that only the Higurashi universe could pull off.
 The episodes mostly follow the original first season’s plot but then deviate dramatically by subverting everyone’s expectations.

-The creators hinted that the turning point might differ this time around since Rika is already in the spotlight.
+The creators hinted early on that the turning point would differ this time around since Rika is already in the spotlight.
 Thus, while Rika is obviously trying to change the outcomes by taking different actions, she’s also content to sit back and watch events unfold so she can gather clues from each loop.

 For anime fans who have already watched the original series by Studio DEEN, it’s pretty obvious that events are not playing out exactly as Rika expects, and thus the audience by extension.